 The History Of The Medieval Seat Fortress Of Suceava, Bukovina, Romania

-Suceava (Old High German: Sedschopff; Standard German: Suczawa/Sutschawa/Sotschen) was the third capital of the medieval Principality of Moldavia between the late 14th to late 16th century (namely between the years 1388 and 1564), after the proximal town of Baia (most likely founded by Transylvanian Saxon traders and potters; also known in German as ‘Moldenmarkt’) lost its trading importance in the region.
-During the reign of Prince Peter II of Moldavia (Petru II Mușat), who is noted for maintaining good diplomatic relationships with then neighbouring Kingdom of Poland, the medieval citadel of the town was built.
+Suceava (known in Middle High German or Mittelhochdeutsch as Sedschopff, in Standard German or Hochdeutsch as Suczawa/Sutschawa/Sotschen, and in Polish as Suczawa) was the third capital of the medieval Principality of Moldavia between the late 14th to late 16th century (namely between the years 1388 and 1564), after the proximal town of Baia (most likely founded by Transylvanian Saxon traders and potters; also known in German as ‘Moldenmarkt’) lost its trading importance in the region.
+The medieval citadel of the town was built during the reign of Prince Peter II of Moldavia (known in Romanian as Petru II Mușat), who is noted for maintaining good diplomatic relationships with then neighbouring Kingdom of Poland.
+During the Middle Ages, a small community of Transylvanian Saxon merchants and craftsmen had also settled in Suceava.

 Seat Fortress of Suceava – night view.
 CC BY-SA 4.0 license via Wikimedia Commons.
 Image source: Wikimedia Commons